Trail, British Columbia: Pakootas v. Teck Cominco Metals

 The Trail lead and zinc smelter is located 10 mi north of the United States-Canadian border.
 Over the decades it has discharged approximately 10 million to 20 million tons of smelting byproduct containing lead, arsenic and mercury into the Columbia River and Franklin D. Roosevelt Lake in Washington.
 In 2004, a citizen lawsuit was filed under the 1980 Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) against Teck Cominco—, now Teck Resources The Supreme Court of the United States (SCOTUS) rejected Teck Metals' Petition for certiorari on June 10, 2019 in Teck Metals Ltd. v.
 The Confederated Tribes of the Colville Reservation.
-In 2018, the Supreme Court rejected Teck's appeal and found in favor of the litigants.
+In 2018, the Supreme Court rejected Teck's appeal and found in favour of the litigants.

 Manhattan Project

 As its contribution to the Manhattan Project's P-9 Project, Cominco built and operated a 1000 to 1200 pound per month (design capacity) electrolytic heavy water plant at Trail, which operated from 1943 to 1956.
-Lt-Col Nichols noted environmental damage from emissions to the "beautiful valley and mountain slopes" in the first half of 1943.
+Lieutenant colonel Kenneth Nichols noted environmental damage from emissions to the "beautiful valley and mountain slopes" in the first half of 1943.